-Is Your Research for Your Professor?—Yes and No
+Your Research Actually Isn’t Just for Your Professor

 Your Research Is for Your Professor …

-And in this context, you should always carefully observe any particular requirements a particular professor has for a particular assignment.
-(So, before going on, I should add that, while I think my comments here generally apply, certainly set them aside if necessary for a particular requirement you’re needing to meet.)
+In this context, you should always carefully observe any particular requirements a particular professor has for a particular assignment.
+(So, I should hasten to add that, while I think my comments here generally apply, certainly set them aside if necessary for a particular requirement you’re needing to meet.)

-That said, there’s probably also a more or less explicit expectation (or hope) that you might look beyond the stated requirements of a given assignment as such.
+That said, there’s probably also a more or less explicit expectation (or hope) that you might look beyond a given assignment’s stated requirements.

 But Not Only Your Professor …